OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaTimeSource.rst

     .. cpp:function:: OcaStatus GetReferenceID(OcaString &ID)

         Gets the timing source ID.
-The return value indicates whether the value was successfully retrieved.
 Optional method, not required for all time reference types.

         This method has id ``3.8``.